 The main campus of the University is located in the West Summit Avenue area of Saint Paul, Minnesota, between the downtown districts of Saint Paul and Minneapolis.
 The University began its downtown Minneapolis presence in 1987.
-The University's Minneapolis campus is comprised of four academic buildings, which include the following schools: the University's School of Law, the Opus College of Business, the Schulze School of Entrepreneurship, the School of Education, and the Dougherty Family College.
+The University's Minneapolis campus is comprised of four academic buildings.
 The University also owns and operates the Bernardi facility in Rome, Italy.
-The Projects are located throughout the main Saint Paul campus, as well as an off-campus location that has yet to be determined.
+The Projects are located on the main Saint Paul campus.